 Your best option for free international texting, video calls, and international calls over Wi-Fi while overseas is to use a third-party messaging app.
 Using a free app will make international texting free and allow you to communicate with your friends and family for free even when you’re in other countries – as long as you’re on Wi-Fi.

 Will My Phone Use Data When I Am Connected To Wi-Fi?

 It depends.
-Your phone cannot use both cellular data and Wi-Fi at the same time.
-Your phone may have settings, however, that allow you to use cellular data to connect to the Internet instead of Wi-Fi when you have a poor connection.
+Your phone cannot use both mobile data and Wi-Fi at the same time.
+Your phone may have settings, however, that allow you to use mobile data to connect to the Internet instead of Wi-Fi when you have a poor connection.

-For example, iPhones have a feature called “Wi-Fi Assist”.
-When toggled, you’ll stay connected to the Internet (via cellular data) if your Wi-Fi slows down.
+For example, iPhones have a feature called “Wi-Fi Assist.”
+When toggled, you’ll keep your internet connection (via cellular data) if your Wi-Fi slows down.